 Too often, we allow our dreams to remain just that — dreams.
-We tell ourselves that we don’t have the time, money, or resources to pursue them, preventing us from ever taking the first step.
+We tell ourselves that we don’t have the time, money, or ability to pursue them, shying away from taking the first step.
 However, life is short, and it is important to take risks and challenge ourselves.
-We should strive to make our dreams a reality, even if it means making changes to our lifestyle or taking a leap of faith.
-It is only when we look back on our lives that we truly regret not taking the opportunity to make our dreams come true.
+Otherwise, we will end up with a bag full of deathbed regrets.
+We should strive to make our dreams a reality, even if it means doing things we don’t want to do, are afraid to do, or taking a leap of faith.

 #5: Not taking more risks

 Often, I have an interesting business idea, but I never act on it because I think it is stupid, too difficult, and would never work.
 Then, I see someone else doing that exact business idea and achieving a great success, which makes me regret my life choices.
 This pattern repeats itself again and again, and I continue to hold back, never taking enough risk to turn my ideas into reality.

 This fear of the unknown often leads people to play it safe throughout their lives, causing them to act predictably and know ways.
 This approach hinders new opportunities and results in mediocrity and stagnation.

 As people grow older, their regrets catch up with them and they realize that they missed out on many great opportunities simply because of they were afraid.
 In this way, taking risks can be intimidating, but it is also necessary for personal growth, discovering what is possible, and avoiding major deathbed regrets.

 Psychologically speaking, we are supposed to live in nature, sleeping under the stars, surrounded by breathtaking views and all that nature has to offer.
 However, modern society has created a concrete jungle that surrounds us and makes us believe that this is somehow better than living according to our natural imperatives.